HarshitPnt/CS3423-DSL/docs/specification.md

 ## Identifiers

-XYZ uses the following rules for identifiers:
+YAFSM uses the following rules for identifiers:

 - Identifiers can only contain alphanumeric characters and underscores.
 - Identifiers cannot start with a number.